pahaze/pwf2tools-cpp/README.md

 ## CMake Arguments

 Don't want the GUI?
 Just want the executables?
 Sure!
-Supply `-DBUILD_QTGUI=NO` to CMake.
+Supply `-DBUILD_QTGUI=NO` to your CMake arguments. \
+Not feeling like the executables?
+Just want the GUI?
+Sure!
+Supply `-DBUILD_EXECS=NO` to your CMake arguments.

 ## Supported files
   * Archives